erickbytes/divbull/divbull.com/content/blog/Earnings-Report-Catalysts.md

 # Profitable Business

 In a bull market, investors have a higher risk appetite for companies that are unprofitable.
 Spotify is an example of a company teetering on the edge of profitability.
 In Q3 2023, they reported a profitable quarter for the first time in a year.
+After earnings, the stock ran up +10%.
 It's looking promising for them to reach profitability but there is more risk waiting for that to happen than to own a business that's already profitable.
 However, if you get in before a business turns profitable and they succeed, you'll reap more gains.

 # Partnerships